kostadubovskiy/blog_wolfgang/README.md

 ## Description:

-This project is a Blog Website created using a fask and sql3 backend and html frontend.
+This project is a Blog Website created using a flask and sql3 backend and html frontend.

 Some key features are:
  - Owning an account